Thirty-sixth Amendment of the Constitution of Ireland: Campaign

 On 23 May, CNN reported that American-based anti-abortion groups, such as "Let Them Live", have flown to Ireland, in order to sway voters to vote No to the amendment.
-They entered into Ireland by lying to Irish border control about their reason for coming to Ireland, claiming they were only in Ireland to document the event and nothing more.
+They entered Ireland by lying to Irish border control about their reason for coming to Ireland, claiming they were only in Ireland to document the event and nothing more.

-On 24 May, The New York Times reported that thousands of Irish citizens living outside the country were travelling back to Ireland to vote in the referendum – postal or absentee voting is not generally allowed.
-While some travelled short distances from cities like London or Edinburgh, others, often supporting the measure, returned from distant locations like Istanbul, Los Angeles, São Paulo, and Tokyo.
+On 24 May, The New York Times reported that thousands of Irish citizens living around the world were travelling back to Ireland to vote in the referendum – postal or absentee voting is not generally allowed.
 These voters coalesced online under the social media hashtag "#HomeToVote" and in-person during their transport.
 The journeys resembled a similar movement in advance of the 2015 Irish constitutional referendums that resulted in the approval of the Thirty-fourth Amendment of the Constitution of Ireland concerning same-sex marriage.
 In some cases, the travelling voters may have been in breach of Irish law, which removes the right to vote in a referendum from most non-residents, as only those who have lived away for less than 18 months were legally entitled to take part in the referendum.
 The use of the #HomeToVote hashtag was part of a larger campaign effort from activists who utilised social media, particularly Twitter, to connect and communicate with citizens.
 Together for Yes used social media to highlight the lived experiences of women endangered by the abortion ban, placing what was viewed as a private issue into the public to "mobilise emotions" online, in the hope that they would vote "Yes".